moka-guys/SNP_array_transition_211220/custom_reference/readme.md

 # step 2 - identify files that can be used to make a custom reference
 repeats step 1 but requires 3 additional arguments:

 --syndrome_regions,'-r', optional, BED file containing syndromic regions --syndrome_free_files, '-f', optional , folder to contain anonymised rhchp files that do not have calls overlapping with syndromic regions
 --multi_sample_viewer_output','-m',optional, output of multisample viewer containing calls in multiple samples

-With the additional 3 arguments the script will then assess all the calls form the multisample viewer file.
+With the additional 3 arguments the script will then assess all the calls from the multisample viewer file.
 For each sample, if there are no calls which overlap the syndromes provided in the syndrome BED file (tab seperated in format chr, start, stop , type (Gain/Loss)) then it can be used to make the custom reference.
-It will anonymise the file and copy into the directory provided to the --syndrome_free_files argument.
+To make a custom reference .CEL files are required.
+The script looks in (hardcoded) directories for the file, it will anonymise the file and copy into the directory provided to the --syndrome_free_files argument.